Go toThis section has been translated automatically.

-HSV primary infection (pathogen usually HSV-1, rarely but increasing: HSV-2):
+HSV primary infection (pathogen mostly HSV-1, rarely but increasingly: HSV-2):

-- Asymptomatic primary infection (>90% of cases): it is usually not noticed.
+- Asymptomatic primary infection (>90% of cases): it is mostly not noticed.

-- Symptomatic primary infection: Uncharacteristic prodromal stage with feeling of tension, itching or pain, rarely fever and swelling and painfulness of the draining lymph nodes (cervical lymph nodes).
-Shooting of solitary or grouped standing vesicles 0.2-0.4 cm in size, initially clear, tightly tensed vesicles on reddened and swollen skin of the lips.
-In the further course of the procedure, clouding of the vesicle contents, erosions or ulcerations and yellowish crusts.
-In uncomplicated cases, healing usually takes 5-10 days.
+- Symptomatic primary infection: Uncharacteristic prodromal stage with tightness, itching or pain, rarely fever and swelling and painfulness of the draining lymph nodes (cervical lymph nodes).
+Solitary or grouped, 0.2-0.4 cm large, initially clear, tense vesicles appear on reddened and swollen lip skin.
+In the further course, clouding of the vesicle contents, erosions or ulcerations and yellowish crusts.
+Healing in uncomplicated courses usually after 5-10 days.

-- Complicative primary infection (<1% of primary infections): In a few cases the initial manifestation leads to a clinically severe infection of the oral mucosa and the perioral region under the picture of gingivostomatitis herpetica or its maximum variant, the aphthoid Pospischill-Feyrter.
+- Complicative primary infection (<1% of primary infections): In a few cases, the initial manifestation leads to a clinically severe infection of the oral mucosa and the perioral region with the appearance of gingivostomatitis herpetica or its maximum variant, the aphthoid Pospischill-Feyrter.

 Latent HSV infection:

-- In this phase of infection the patient is asymptomatic, but can excrete viruses and is therefore infectious.
+- In this infection phase, the patient is asymptomatic, but can excrete viruses and is therefore infectious.

 - S.u.
-Herpes simplex recidivans: Most frequent manifestation of a herpes simplex virus infection (usually recurrent) on the skin or mucous membrane in the form of eruptions, usually chronic recurrent eruptions of grouped standing vesicles the size of a pinhead.
+Herpes simplex recidivans: Most frequent manifestation of a herpes simplex virus infection (usually recurrence) on skin or mucosa in the form of mostly chronic recurrent eruptions of grouped standing pinhead-sized vesicles.

-- The reactivation of the viruses usually occurs without any recognisable cause, but also after various eruptions.
-Irritations (UV-irradiation = herpes simplex solaris; traumas (herpes simplex traumaticus) (physical or psychological stress; infections of other genesis).
+- Reactivation of the viruses usually occurs without any apparent reason, but also after various irritations (UV radiation).
+Irritations (UV irradiation = herpes simplex solaris; trauma (herpes simplex traumaticus) (physical or psychological stress; infections of other genesis).

-- A dreaded infection of the eyes is the herpes simplex corneae.
+- A dreaded infection of the eyes is herpes simplex corneae.

 Differential diagnosisThis section has been translated automatically.